FlacheQL/FlacheQL/README.md

 const yourCache = new Flache(endpoint, headers, options);
 ```

-Set up these parameters on initialization rather than on each query.
+Set up the options on initialization, by passing in config objects.

 For example:
 ```